taylorzr/kitty-meow/README.md

 * selectable dir to clone to?
   * some people might use 1 dir for work and one for personal?
 * maybe use flags like --login=user=taylorzr --login=org=my_cool_org
+* combine the scripts into one cli with subcommands
+* configurable layout, shouldn't assume vim and 2 panes